Ghettos were specially selected areas where Jews were forced to live; where they were segregated, controlled, and dehumanised.

 After the invasion of the Soviet Union in 1941 the Nazis stepped up their persecution through murder on an industrial scale.
 By December 1941 over 1.5 million Jews had been killed by beatings, starvation or mass shootings.

 The Wannsee Conference was held in Berlin on 20 January 1942, and attended by high ranking Nazi officials.
-Here they planned the mass-deportation of European Jews to extermination camps in German-occupied Poland, where they would then be murdered.
+Here they planned the mass-deportation of European Jews to death camps in German-occupied Poland, where they would then be murdered.
 This ‘Final Solution’ aimed to exterminate all Jews in Europe.

 Deportation on this scale required Europe-wide organisation and coordination.
 The Nazis liaised with Nazi-allied regimes and occupying authorities across the continent, and included many Government departments – including the Ministry of Transportation to arrange train schedules and routes, and the police to direct and manage the deportations.
 The efficient coordination of these deportations showed how ‘normal’ persecution of the Jews had become.

-It is generally accepted that the Nazis attempted to disguise their intent, referring to the removal of Jews from ghettos to extermination camps as ‘resettlement in the East’.
+It is generally accepted that the Nazis attempted to disguise their intent, referring to the removal of Jews from ghettos to death camps as ‘resettlement in the East’.
 Jews would be rounded up from the ghettos and made to prepare for their ‘resettlement’ taking with them a few of their most valuable possessions if they were able.

 Freight and passenger trains were used for the deportations – prisoners were sealed inside with little or no room to sit or lay down.
 No food or water was provided for those on the trains, which were intensely hot during the summer and freezing cold during the winter.
 Aside from a bucket, there were no sanitary facilities, adding to the indignity faced by those being deported.
 Journeys often lasted several days, and sometimes they took a few weeks.
 Many of those packed onto these trains died during the journey to the camps through starvation or overcrowding.